mossbanay/Psychology-3-4/Glossary.md

 For example, if trying to remember the words [worm, bus, wings, kite, rock, egg], you might construct a tale that goes something like this.

 "The worm biting onto a string connected to a kite was strapped onto a fast-moving bus veering out of control.
 The bus then crashed into a large rock, shattering all the eggs it carried."

+### Neurodegenerative disease

+Any disease that is characterised by a progressive decline in the structure and function of brain tissue.

+Examples of neurodegenerative diseases include:
+- Alzheimer's disease
+- Korsakoff's syndrome
+- Other forms of dementia

 ### Neuron